Here are answers to some frequently asked questions about Lua.

 Lua is used in many products and projects around the world, including several well-known games.
 The full list is too long for us to keep track.
 See a list of lists.

 Yes, several.
 See the complete list here.
 Roberto's book, Programming in Lua, is a detailed and authoritative introduction to all aspects of Lua programming.
-The third edition has just appeared.
+The third edition appeared in 2013.
 The first edition was published in 2003 and is available online.
 The second edition appeared in 2006 and is available in English, German, Korean, Chinese, and Japanese.
 There are books on Lua by other authors as well.

 You can help to support the Lua project by buying a book published by Lua.org and by making a donation.